Victoria Cross for Australia

 Until the Victoria Cross for Australia was created in 1991, Australians were eligible for the Victoria Cross and other awards under the Imperial system of honours.

-The Victoria Cross for Australia has been awarded three times for action in Afghanistan.
+The Victoria Cross for Australia has been awarded four times for action in Afghanistan.
 The first was awarded to Corporal Mark Donaldson VC on 16 January 2009 and the second to Corporal Benjamin Roberts-Smith VC MG on 23 January 2011.
 The third was awarded to Corporal Daniel Keighran, VC on 1 November 2012.

 The Imperial Victoria Cross has been awarded to 96 Australians.
 Ninety-one received the Victoria Cross while serving with Australian forces and five Australians received the award while serving with South African and British units.